jjfeng/jjfeng.github.io/joining.md

 We're seeking talented post-doctoral researchers and data scientists to join our interdisciplinary research team on an ambitious multi-year mission to develop cutting-edge computational tools for monitoring, diagnosing, and updating ML/AI algorithms.
 The goal is to ultimately rigorously test and deploy these tools in multiple hospital systems.
 If this opportunity excites you, please see below!
 The team is led by Drs.
 Feng and [Suchi Saria](https://suchisaria.jhu.edu/).
-Other team members include faculty across both UCSF and JHU, including [Fan Xia](https://profiles.ucsf.edu/fan.xia), [Julian Hong](https://profiles.ucsf.edu/julian.hong), [Lucas Zier](https://profiles.ucsf.edu/lucas.zier), and more!
+Other team members include faculty across UCSF, JHU, and Northwell with expertise in ML/AI/statistics and medicine, including [Fan Xia](https://profiles.ucsf.edu/fan.xia), [Julian Hong](https://profiles.ucsf.edu/julian.hong), [Lucas Zier](https://profiles.ucsf.edu/lucas.zier), [Arjun Sondhi](https://asondhi.github.io/), and more!

 -------